 Pigeon Loves Trees

 Graine de Vie cites an average sequestration of 5kg of CO2 per tree, per year, across a 20-year lifetime - that is, 100 kgC02e per tree.
 This is a conservative estimate.
 So, we asked the association to plant 6,000 trees on behalf of myNoise in 2019, but also in 2020 and 2021, for a total of 18,000 trees.
 It is my intention to follow this project closely and my hope to record the sound of the forest we plant, once wildlife has settled there.

 The myNoise Model

 Many online businesses propose that their users to pay extra to offset their own carbon footprint.
 When booking a flight for example, you might be suggested to compensate for your flight's footprint.
 It remains your own responsibility, and the company won't do it for you. myNoise works differently: it will compensate for its entire website footprint, no matter if its users are following or not.
 But if you do, I appreciate it of course!
-Become a patron of this website, either by visiting the donation page or using the drop down menu below. myNoise planted 6,000 trees in 2019, for a total budget of USD 1,700 (2019) and USD 1,800 in 2020, USD 1,750 in 2021).
+Become a patron of this website, either by visiting the donation page or using the drop down menu below. myNoise planted 12,000 trees total, for a budget of USD 1,700 (2019) and USD 1,800 in 2020, USD 1,750 in 2021).